talok724/Broadband-service-churn-dataset/README (2).md

 Acknowledgments

-We would like to acknowledge the source of this churn customer dataset and express our gratitude to Omkar Dicholkar that collected and made it publicly available.
+I would like to acknowledge the source of this churn customer dataset and express our gratitude to Omkar Dicholkar that collected and made it publicly available.
 Without their efforts, this dataset would not be accessible for analysis and research purposes.